 The Moderate Growth Scenario assumes that population and household growth will follow historic trends in population and group quarters.
 Long term historic growth trends have shown that the County has typically grown at a rate near 1% per year.
 Prior to 2020, effects of the economic recession caused unusually low rates of growth and the County slightly adjusted estimates to account for this anomaly.
 This adjustment estimated that the impacts of the recession slowed growth to approximately 0.88% per year through 2020.
 After 2020, the County is predicting a return to historic average gains.
-As shown in the chart, the County is projecting approximately 11,680 new households between 2020 and 2040.
-Using the County's growth ratio goals regarding urban vs. rural development (80% urban, 20% rural), that would mean that the County would expect about 9,340 new households in the urbanized areas.
+As shown in Table 14-5, the County is projecting approximately 11,680 new households between 2020 and 2040.
+Using the County's growth ratio goals with regard to urban vs. rural development (85% urban, 15% rural), that would mean that the County would expect about 9,340 new households in the urbanized areas.